groff_out(5) — Linux manual page

 command is present to make the output more easily parsed.

-Only inter-word spaces on an output line (be they
+Only inter-word spaces on an output line (be they breakable

-ignores it.
-See h and H.
+h and H.

 Graphics commands

-starts with the letter D followed by one or two characters that
+starts with the letter “D”, followed by one or two characters that

 specify a subcommand; this is followed by a fixed or variable